Package 'fanplot'

 Source

 Bank of England Inflation Report November 2013.
-Retrieved from "Parameters for MPC CPI Inflation Projections from February 2004" spreadsheet at:
+Retrieved from "Parameters for MPC CPI Inflation Projections from February 2004" spreadsheet.
+Original spreadsheet no longer available on the Bank of England website, but a copy exists at https://github.com/guyabel/fanplot/tree/master/data-raw/

 Examples